Make yourself something rich, full and satisfying - with a subtle hint of coffee

 Dark beers lend themselves well to experimenting with additional flavours.
 While it may upset some purists, this spirit of adventure is what gave rise to the incredible variety we love in craft beer.
 Our 'Coffee' Stout gives you a rich and distinct base to work from.
 You can use it to make the beer you really want to drink.

-Here are two suggestions that we enjoy, but feel free to pick and chose for yourself.
+Here are two suggestions that we enjoy, but feel free to pick and choose for yourself.
 Or choose not to - you're crafting your own beer after all.

 Some breweries will age their stouts in whiskey casks to impart smokey or wooded tastes.
 Some distilleries are also experimenting with using these beer casks to age their whiskey and bourbon.
 If you're intrigued by this, you can join in on these flavours by adding 100ml of Jack Daniels just before you bottle (mix it in with the priming sugar).
 Half a teaspoon (2.5ml) of vanilla essence also works really well with this.